apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 ### [](#description) Description

 Getting the Actor's description is a little more involved, but still pretty straightforward.
-We can't just simply search for a `<p>` tag, because there's a lot of them in the page.
+We cannot search for a `<p>` tag, because there's a lot of them in the page.
 We need to narrow our search down a little.
 Using the DevTools we find that the Actor description is nested within the `<header>` element too, same as the title.
 Moreover, the actual description is nested inside a `<span>` tag with a class `actor-description`.

 ![$1](https://raw.githubusercontent.com/apifytech/actor-scraper/master/docs/img/description.webp)